-The audio player for this chapter sample (see lower right sidebar) is the embed player provided by Spotify.
+The audio player for this book sample (see lower right sidebar) is the embed player provided by Spotify.
 By default, it will only play a 30 second preview of each song, taken randomly from the middle of the song track.
 To hear the full tracks from the beginning, you must log in with a free Spotify account, then come back and refresh this page.
 This is important, because most of the musical elements being discussed occur at or near the start of each song.
-For ad-free listening you will need a Spotify Premium account.

 Unfortunately, Spotify does not provide full tracks when you use their embed player with iPads or Safari.
-For this reason, you will need to use a laptop or desktop with either a Firefox, Chrome, or Edge browser to hear the full songs.
+For this reason, you will need to use a laptop or desktop with either a Firefox, Chrome, or Edge browser to hear the full songs in the player.